-The ultimate responsibility for establishing and maintaining health and safety rests with the Dean of Campus Operations.
+The ultimate responsibility for establishing and maintaining health and safety rests with the Campus Safety Officer.
 However, the responsibility to provide and maintain a healthy and safe campus environment on a day-to-day basis lies at the operational department level.
 The Safety Committee is the means to facilitate the safety issues through meetings and to enforce the established safety rules and regulations.